Opening a Certificate of Deposit Account 101

 Certificate of Deposit 101

 A certificate of deposit, commonly referred to as a CD, is an interest-bearing deposit account offered by banks and credit unions.
 Unlike a variable-rate savings account where the interest rate may fluctuate, most CDs offer a fixed annual percentage yield (APY).
 The APY on a CD can be higher than a savings account.
 When you open a CD, you agree that you will not withdraw the funds until the maturity date, which varies from a few months to several years after you open the account, depending on the term you choose.
 If you withdraw the funds before the maturity date, you usually will pay an early withdrawal penalty.

-Common CD terms range from a few days or months to a few years.
-Generally speaking, the longer you're willing to commit to a CD, the better rate you'll get.
-If you're not willing to commit to a CD that requires a lengthier time period to mature, you have the option of choosing one that requires less of a time commitment and has a slightly lower interest rate.
-You can also choose our No Penalty CD, which allows you to withdraw all your money, including interest earned, without any penalties, anytime after the first six days following the date you fund your account.
+CD term lengths range from a few months to several years.
+Generally, the longer the term length, the higher the APY.
+If you're not willing to commit to a long-term CD, you can choose a short-term CD that has a slightly lower interest rate.
+You may also be interested in the Ally Bank 11-month No Penalty CD, which allows you to withdraw all your money, including interest earned, without any penalty, any time after the first six days following the date you fund your account.

 Combining long- and short-term CDs is known as CD laddering.
 For example, rather than put $40,000 into a four-year CD, you might put $10,000 into four separate CDs—a one-year, an eighteen-month, a three-year and a four-year.
 When the first CD matures, you reinvest it in a four-year CD, repeating the process with the others as they become due.
 This CD rotation provides you with regular access to your money and allows you to take advantage of current CD interest rates.